The money’s in the list.

-It is usually something a little bit cheaper than usual, but it converts them from subscriber to customer fast.
+It is usually something a little bit cheaper than usual, but it converts them from subscribers to customers fast.

 Here is a free plus shipping offer where they offer the book open, and people have to pay for shipping.
 They get the book, and they pay $9.95 for shipping anywhere in the U.S. and Canada.
 At this point, they are buyers, but they offer an upsell for them to get a digital and audio copy of the book.

-From there, they have a sales centre that calls them to get them into a higher end program for credit repair because most people don’t want to do it themselves.
+From there, they have a sales center that calls them to get them into a higher-end program for credit repair because most people don’t want to do it themselves.

 While slightly different from just giving a freebie away, the goal for this is to get people who are committed to buying.